lyra/openapi-dev-tool/README.md

 ### Command options from RC File

-It is possible to specify the whole of command options of `publish`, `serve`, `merge` commands by using a rc file (in JSON) rather to specify these from command-line.
+It is possible to specify the whole of command options of `publish`, `publish-local`, `serve`, `merge` commands by using a rc file (in JSON) rather to specify these from command-line.
 For example:

 `cat .openapi-dev-toolrc`